 Transactions cannot be transferred from one patron record to another, including fines and fees.
 A patron's record is not to be used to determine residency for anyone else.
-Materials cannot be checked out to a patron without that patron's permission; possession of another patron's library card or valid picture ID implies permission to use the card.
+Materials cannot be checked out to a patron without that patron's permission; possession of another patron's library card or valid picture ID for check-outs must be pre-arranged with the Library Director.
 Patrons may designate another person to pick up material "on hold" provided the material is checked out to the requesting patron.